 Consequences of Infection

 Complications can include pneumonia and respiratory failure; inflammation of the heart, brain, or muscles; and worsening of underlying medical conditions (such as asthma or chronic heart disease).
-Death may occur in certain symptomatic cases.
+Death may occur in certain more serious cases.

 Need for Medical Assistance

-Observe good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures, especially during influenza season.
+Observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing or alcohol-based hand sanitizer containing ≥ 60% alcohol), and physical distancing (maintaining a distance of 2 m [6 ft] from ill-appearing persons), especially during influenza season.
 Antiviral medications, an important adjunct to vaccination, are up to 90% effective in preventing influenza if started within 48 hours of first exposure.

 Vaccination is recommended annually for all persons 6 months and older and is especially important for:

 - Travel to areas with current widespread influenza activity

 - Travel to countries with a high intensity of influenza activity occurring in international gateways or highly visited destinations